asyncapi/training/VIDEO_3_SCRIPT.md

 Founded by Fran Mendez, AsyncAPI started as a side project at Hitch (API Changelog).
 He identified a lack of tools in the message-driven space and searched for a solution for standardized message-driven specification systems.

  ## What AsyncAPI brings
- AsyncAPI is an extensible and agnostic communication protocol specification that helps in message-based cases.
-AsyncAPI's main contribution to the world of APIs is the standardization of communication between APIs by making messages (events) more machine-readable.
-This approach allows developers to implement it in a simplified manner.
+AsyncAPI is an extensible and protocol-agnostic specification that helps with asynchronous APIs.
+Its main contribution to the world of APIs is the standardization of how you can design and describe Event-Driven Architectures in a simplified and unified manner.

 Having defined, documented, and accepted the communication between APIs provides increased and efficient information control.
 It is a multichannel tool that currently supports existing protocols.